hemmecke/spadunit/README.md

-In order to work with `.as` files you must have the [Aldor](https://github.com/pippijn/aldor) compiler available and have a compiled `libaxiom.al`.
+In order to work with `.as` files you must have the [Aldor](https://github.com/pippijn/aldor) compiler available and have a compiled `libfricas.al`.
 The `aldor` executable must be in your `PATH`, but see Section [Important files](#important-files).